RunestoneInteractive/httlads/_sources/Google_Colab/Setting_up_Colab.rst

   :alt: Pop-up window to create a new notebook or open an existing one on google colab.

-You can create a new notebook file by clicking on NEW NOTEBOOK, but for now close the pop up by clicking on cancel or by clicking on the shaded area outside of the pop-up.
+You can create a new notebook file by clicking on NEW NOTEBOOK, but for now, close the pop up by clicking on cancel or by clicking on the shaded area outside of the pop-up.
 Another way of creating a new notebook is to click on the File tab (top left) -> New Notebook.
 Notice that there are options for opening different files and uploading files, these will be important for later.